-This enables Artix to send a request to an endpoint specified by a 'wsa:To' header, and to receive a reply at an endpoint specified by a 'wsa:ReplyTo' header.
-If a 'wsa:ReplyTo' header is not specified, by default, Artix uses the anonymous URI to synchronously receive the reply:
+Artix supports WS-Addressing 2004 and 2005 MEPs in SOAP message headers.
+These enable Artix to send a request to an endpoint specified by a 'wsa:To' header, and to receive a reply at an endpoint specified by a 'wsa:ReplyTo' header.

+If a 'wsa:ReplyTo' header is not specified, by default, Artix uses the anonymous URI to synchronously receive the reply.
+For example, the WS-Addressing 2004 anonymous URI is: